-Then, since I was simultaneously typing this article (multitasking is surely against the mindfulness “rules”), I decided to type with mindfulness.
+Then, since I was simultaneously typing this article (multitasking would surely seem to go against any mindfulness “rules”), I decided to do so with mindfulness.

 Normally when I type, my fingers fly across the keyboard and I pay no attention to them whatsoever.
-In fact, that is one of the things I like about typing—it’s like my hands know a foreign language, and they’re so fluent that I don’t have to even think about what they are trying to say.
+In fact, that’s one of the things I like about typing—it’s like my hands know a foreign language, and they’re so fluent that I don’t have to even think about what they’re trying to say.
 I just allow them to say it.
-But today, I decide to put my awareness in my fingertips, mindfully.
-I felt the smoothness of my keyboard; it was almost soft, because it was so smooth.
+But today, I decided to put my awareness in my fingertips, mindfully.
+I felt the smoothness of my keyboard; it was so smooth it was almost soft.
 I noticed each movement of my hand.

-Then the thought crossed my mind: How do I truly live, if I do not?
+Then the thought crossed my mind: How do I truly live, if I don’t pay attention?
 Just like the first half of the sandwich that my mind fully missed while I thought about other things, how much of our lives are we missing while we unmindfully do so much?
-I realized it isn’t the mindfulness I should sacrifice for the multi-tasking; it is the other way around.
+I realized it isn’t the mindfulness I should sacrifice for the multitasking; it’s the other way around.

 I can’t help but wonder how a multitasking lifestyle impacts relationships.
 What if we were really present with each and every person we spoke to?
 I have few regrets in life, but the thing I will always regret is not being more mindful when my mom called to talk.
 I remember that I was always happy to hear from her, but I also remember doing a lot of other things while I talked with her, not giving her my full attention nor giving myself hers.
-That is the one thing I am not sure I will ever forgive myself for, now that I can no longer have phone conversations with my mom.
-But am I still guilty of doing the same thing with other people that I love!
+That is the one thing I’m not sure I will ever forgive myself for, now that I can no longer have phone conversations with my mom.
+Yet I’m still guilty of doing the same thing with other people who I love!
 I have been known to be talking to my husband while simultaneously opening email, instant messaging with at least two other people, and watching TV at the same time.

-While it may not be possible to be mindful all day long, the power of a mindful moment each day shared with someone you love can make a relationship strong and loving.
-A mindful moment with yourself can keep you peaceful and capable of being strong and loving.
+While it may not be possible to be mindful all day long, the power of a mindful moment shared each day with someone you love can make a relationship strong and rich.
+To alleviate the negative effects of multitasking, also try a mindful moment with yourself to keep you peaceful and capable of being strong and loving for your partner.

 Love Tip of the Week: Give the present moment, whatever it holds, your full attention for even just a few minutes each day.
 There you will discover peace, joy, love, and connection.